-Clearly, high heels place more strain on the feet, ankles, knees, and low back than do flat shoes.
-But the body, when it works well, can tolerate a great deal of ‘imbalance’.
+High heels place more strain on the feet, ankles, knees, and low back compared to flat shoes.
+Despite this, the body, when it’s working well, can tolerate a great deal of imbalance.

-But there are some particular issues worth bearing in mind for those of you with a spinal problem who want to wear heels.
+But there are some points worth bearing in mind if you have a spinal problem and want to wear heels.

-But if you find that you are quite ok bending backwards, but it’s other movements that cause you problems, then you may well get away with heels.
+But if you find that you are ok when bending backwards, but it’s bending forwards that causes you problems, then you may well get away with heels!